 Learning to read Chinese seems like an impossible task at first.
 I remember first seeing Chinese characters and thinking “Am I really going to learn to make sense of this?!”
 It takes hard work but I’m living proof that yes…yes, you can!
 I’ve learned that the whole process can be much easier with the right tools, which is why I’d like to share my favorite tools for learning to read Chinese.

-From flashcards, dictionaries, readers, and more, there are a ton of undiscovered programs and tools on the web that will make learning how to read Chinese fun, easy, and exciting!
+From flashcards, dictionaries, readers, and more, there are a ton of little-known app and tools on the web that will make learning how to read Chinese fun, easy, and exciting!
 Some of the programs are free, while other programs will set you back anywhere from $10-500.

-21 Best Tools for Learning to Read Chinese
+21 Best Tools to Learn to Read Chinese

 Books & Videos | Fun Ways to Read Chinese

 Let’s face it: when we call learning to read Chinese “studying”, it becomes work.
 If we call it “reading a book” or “watching a video”, well…sometimes it actually becomes fun.
 That’s what these resources are for.
 Here is what we recommend.